ASKurz/recoding-Hayes-2018/Chapter_07.md

 ```

     ##      Estimate Est.Error  Q2.5 Q97.5
-    ## [1,]    3.071     0.146 2.790 3.357
+    ## [1,]    3.073     0.141 2.797 3.344
-    ## [2,]    3.546     0.148 3.249 3.847
+    ## [2,]    3.549     0.147 3.255 3.853

 Do note that though brms 'Est.Error' is the posterior *SD* for the coefficient, it is not the same thing as descriptive statistic *SD* of a subset of the data.
-Thus, although our 'Estimates' correspond nicely to the mean values Hayes reported in the middle of page 264, his *SD*s will not match up with our \`Est.Error' values, and nor should they.
+Thus, although our 'Estimates' correspond nicely to the mean values Hayes reported in the middle of page 264, his *SD*s will not match up with our 'Est.Error' values, and nor should they.

 Anyway, our results don't yield *t*-tests.
 But you don't need those anyway.
 We're working within the regression paradigm!
 But if you're really interested in the sub-model-implied differences between the two levels of `frame` by `skeptic_hi` subgroup, all you need is the `frame` coefficient of `model6_low` and `model6_high`.
 Here we'll use `bind_rows()` to combine their posterior samples and then plot.